-To avoid overfitting any models and inflating type I error, a parsimonious set of eigen-15 functions was selected from the wider set using a stepwise forward selection procedure (Blanchet et al., 2008) to maximise the adjusted amount of explained variance while balancing type I error rates.
-Forward selection of variables in this way identified spatial "submodels" relating to the scale of ecological responses they are associated with (broad- to fine-scale).
+To avoid overfitting any models and inflating Type I error, a subset of eigenfunctions was selected using a stepwise forward selection procedure (Blanchet et al., 2008) to maximise the adjusted amount of explained variance while balancing Type I error rates.
+Forward selection of variables in this way resulted in fewer spatial "submodels" that most strongly related to variation in species assembly.

-20 Canonical variance partitioning was used to decompose the total variation in community assembly into variation explained by the environment, space, spatially structured environment and residual (unexplained) mechanisms.
-Redundancy analysis (RDA) for each submodel was performed first with the full suite of forward selected variables, then followed by partial redundancy analyses (pRDA) controlling for the effects of ei-

-25 ther spatial or environmental covariables (Borcard et al., 2004).
+Canonical variance partitioning was used to decompose the total variation in community assembly into variation explained by the environment, space, spatially structured environment and residual (unexplained) mechanisms.
+Redundancy analysis (RDA) for each submodel was performed first with the full suite of forward selected variables, followed by partial redundancy analyses (pRDAs) controlling for the effects of either spatial or environmental covariables (Borcard et al., 2004).